-You may withdraw your consent at any time by writing to the Research Tissue Bank at: Royal Papworth Hospital NHS Foundation Trust, Research & Development, Box 70i, Papworth Road, Cambridge Biomedical Campus, CB2 0AY
+You may withdraw your consent at any time by writing to the Research Tissue Bank at: Royal Papworth Hospital NHS Foundation Trust Research & Development Department, The Heart & Lung Research Institute, Papworth Road, Cambridge Biomedical Campus, CB2 0BB your details will deleted from the Tissue Bank computer database in accordance with the General Data Protection Regulations 2018.
+However, because samples and data are fully anonymised before being provided to researchers, once samples have left the Tissue Bank it will no longer be possible to identify them and withdraw the material or the data.

 You do not need to say why you have changed your mind.
-Any material you have donated which remains in the Tissue Bank will be disposed of according to standard practices and your details will deleted from the Tissue Bank computer database in accordance with the General Data Protection Regulations 2018.
-However, because samples and data are fully anonymised before being provided to researchers, once samples have left the Tissue Bank it will no longer be possible to identify them and withdraw the material or the data.
+Any material you have donated which remains in the Tissue Bank will be disposed of according to standard practices and